- Course, certificate, degree and transfer information

 E. METRO Academy Cohort in Child Development

-A cohort program designed to support the early childhood workforce in obtaining an AS degree and transfering to SFSU to obtain a BA/BS degree.
+A cohort program designed to support the early childhood workforce and future workforce in obtaining an AS degree and transfering to SFSU to obtain a BA/BS degree.
 This program offers cohort support, tutoring, mentoring, faculty learning communities and integrated support to working CDEV students committed to remaining in the field.
 It is part of the METRO Academy model in Health and follows the METRO model in the early childhood area of emphasis.
 Contact Anne Chan for enrollment information at (415) 452-5636 or email firstname.lastname@example.org

 F. San Francisco Child Care Facilities and Demographic Information

 The Child Care Facilities Fund of the Low Income Investment Fund sponsors a site that maps all child care facilities in San Francisco.
 Dempgraphic information on San Francisco child care facilities are available at this site: www.sfccmap.com

 G. Connect Early, ECE Student Club

 The Student Future Teacher Club is available for students interested in joining other students interested in education, teaching and working with K-12 children and youth.
 Please contact faculty advisor, Tracy Burt at email@example.com or 452-7171 for additional information.

 CCSF has a variety of financial supports in place for students.
 Students should contact Financial Aid and submit a FAFSA in order to become eligible for federal and state aid programs.
 The CCSF Scholarship Office has many scholarships that are available including several that are specifically for CDEV students.
 The DEBS Scholarship, the Kate Rosen Scholarship, the Osher Scholarship and several others are specific scholarships that CDEV students may be eligible for.
 For specific information contact the Financial Aid or Scholarship Offices at CCSF.